-Situated within one of the top public engineering schools in Texas, the Department of Electrical and Computer Engineering has robust undergraduate offerings and a dynamic internship program that connects over 100 undergraduate students a year to corporate experiences within their field of study that set them apart.
-Open access educational labs, state-of-the-art equipment and facilities as well as hands-on experience prepare our undergraduate students for success as professionals.
+Rooted within one of the top public engineering schools in Texas, the Department of Electrical and Computer Engineering has robust undergraduate offerings and a dynamic internship program that connects over 1200 undergraduate students a year to earn experience in their field of study.
+Open access research labs, state-of-the-art equipment and facilities, and hands-on experience set our undergraduate students up for success as professionals and ethical leaders.

 The electrical engineering program enables students to acquire a solid foundation in the broad areas of electrical engineering and emphasizes advanced study in digital systems, telecommunications and microelectronics.
 The program focuses specifically in the areas of electrical networks, electronics, electromagnetics, computers, digital systems and communications.